chzhuo158/NERS551_HW4/README.md

 ```
 python ./direct.py
 ```
 solve the PKE analytically.
-The output is PEK_sol_dir.out.
+The output is PKE_dir.out.

 # Question B
 ```